renovatebot/renovate/docs/usage/configuration-options.md

 - `platformAutomerge=true`, Renovate defaults to `true`
 - You use GitHub's _"Require status checks to pass before merging"_ branch protection rule

-If you don't select any status check, and you use platform automerge, then GitHub might automerge PRs with failing tests!
+If you do not select any status check, and you use platform automerge, then GitHub might automerge PRs with failing tests!

 ## automergeComment